sa-nouri/ms-selectivity-feature/README.md

 ## Project Structure

 - [Data](./data/): Contains raw samples of human and monkey eye movement data.
-Further information is available on [Data-Readme](./data/README.md).
 - [Scripts](./scripts/): Source code for data preprocessing, statistical analysis, and visualizations.
 Further information about the scripts is available on [Scripts-Readme](./scripts/README.md).
 <!-- - [Notebooks](./notebooks/): Jupyter notebooks for exploration, analysis, and visualizations. -->